 - Dr. Somdev Vasudeva: Dr. Vasudeva received his PhD from Oxford University in 2000 for his work on tantric yoga, and is considered one of the world’s leading scholars of yoga in the tantric traditions.
 He is currently Associate Professor of Indian Philosophy and Transcultural Studies at Kyoto University in Japan.

-- Dr. Graham Burns: Graham Burns is a Senior Teaching Fellow at SOAS, from where he holds an MA in Religions, and a PhD on the philosophical teachings of the Upaniṣads.
+- Dr. Graham Burns: Graham Burns is a former Senior Teaching Fellow at SOAS, from where he holds an MA in Religions, and a PhD on the philosophical teachings of the Upaniṣads.
 A yoga teacher since 2001, Graham also teaches the yoga history components of the Yogacampus Yoga Teacher Training Diploma courses.

 - Dr Karen O’Brien-Kop: previously a Senior Teaching Fellow at SOAS and now Lecturer in Asian Religions and Ethics at the University of Roehampton, Karen holds an MA from SOAS in Traditions of Yoga and Meditation, and a PhD from SOAS on the yoga of Patañjali in relation to Buddhist textual accounts of yoga in the first millennium CE.